SceneCOT/scenecot/README.md

 ## 🔥 News
+- \[2026-3\] Evaluation code, model checkpoints, detailed installation instruction have been released
 - \[2026-3\] We release training code
 - \[2026-1\] SceneCOT is accepted by ICLR 2026
 - \[2025-6\] We released the [webpage](https://scenecot.github.io/) of SceneCOT